FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Proper headless mode
 - Hide asset preview if there's no actual preview data for it
 - Fixed gltf shader
-- Fixed incorrect syncing of modified flag in property editor
+- Fixed incorrect syncing of modified flag in the property editor
-- Prevent annoying message spam when import options is missing for asset
+- Prevent annoying message spam when import options are missing for asset
 - Fixed ambient lighting in case of non-skybox lighting
 - Render overlay icons only in the scene preview
 - Hide "revert" button for inheritable properties when no parent object